-The OTBID assessment will become effective beginning June August 1, 2015 and will continue for five three years through May 31, 2020 July 31, 2018.
-The City will be responsible for receiving and redistributing on-time and late payments of the assessment from effected lodging businesses located in the boundaries of the OTBID (including any penalties and interest).
-The City has the power to impose the penalties described above, and the power to take legal action to collect all delinquent assessments and penalties.
+The OTBID 2018 assessment will become effective August 1, 2018 and will continue for seven (7) years through July 31, 2025.
+The City will be responsible for receiving and redistributing on-time and late payments of the assessment from effected lodging businesses located in the boundaries of the OTBID 2018 (including any penalties and interest).
+The City has the power to impose the penalties described in section VII B above, and the power to take legal action to collect all delinquent assessments and penalties.
 However, the City does not have the obligation to take such legal action here.
-The OTBID Owner's Association will have the primary responsibility for pursuing delinquent assessments and for taking legal action for such amounts.
-If the City takes collection or legal action on delinquent assessments and penalties, it will be entitled to compensation for its costs and expenses.
-The City will be responsible for receiving and redistributing on-time and late payments of the assessment from effected lodging businesses located in the boundaries of the OTBID (including any penalties and interest).
+The OTBID 2018 Owner's Association will have the primary responsibility for pursuing delinquent assessments and for taking legal action for such amounts.
+If the City takes collection or legal action on delinquent assessments and penalties, it will be entitled to compensation from the OTBID 2018 for its costs and expenses.
+The City will be responsible for receiving and redistributing on-time and late payments of the assessment from effected lodging businesses located in the boundaries of the OTBID 2018 (including any penalties and interest).
 The assessment shall be due on a quarterly, monthly, or annual basis depending on business revenue.
 Each business which received one hundred thousand dollars (\$100,000) in gross receipts during the previous calendar year shall on or before the tenth (10th) day following each month submit the amount of the assessment due.
-Each business which received between five thousand dollars (\$5,000) and ninety-nine thousand nine hundred ninety-nine dollars (\$99,999) in gross receipts during the previous calendar year shall on or before the last day of the month following the close of each calendar quarter submit the amount of the assessment due.
+Each business which received between five thousand dollars (\$5,000) and ninety-nine thousand nine hundred ninety-nine dollars and ninety-nine cents (\$99,999.99) in gross receipts during the previous calendar year shall on or before the last day of the month following the close of each calendar quarter submit the amount of the assessment due.
 Each business which received under five thousand dollars (\$5,000) in gross receipts during the previous calendar year shall, on or before January 31st of each year, submit the amount of the assessment due.
-The City shall forward the assessments collected, less the City's fee, to the Owners' Association pursuant to the terms and conditions outlined in a written agreement to be executed between the City and the Owners' Association.
+The City shall forward the assessments collected, less the City's administration fee, to the Owners' Association pursuant to the terms and conditions outlined in a written agreement to be executed between the City and the Owners' Association.